approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 Although the Shapes API is very simple, 2 end-points, with some code in a web app to control presentation, it is sufficient to demonstrate the required changes.
 The starting point in a real world scenario is the same.
 An API, probably using Approov to protect the mobile channel, and either a new requirement to enable access from the web or a desire to simplify the existing access that uses Google reCAPTCHA V3 to protect against scripts and bots.
 The code changes below assume the former and take you through the steps to add both reCAPTCHA and Approov to the Shapes web app.

-First, to simulate the web app working with an API enpoint protected with Approov tokens edit `shapes-app/unprotected/assets/js/app.js` and change the `API_VERSION` to `v2`, like this:
+First, to simulate the web app working with an API endpoint protected with Approov tokens edit `shapes-app/unprotected/assets/js/app.js` and change the `API_VERSION` to `v2`, like this:

 ```js
 const API_VERSION = "v2"
 ```

-Now save the file and in your browser do a hard refresh with `ctrl + F5`, then hit the `SHAPE` button again and you should see this:
+Now save the file and do a hard refresh in your browser with `ctrl + F5`, then hit the `SHAPE` button again and you should see this:

 <p>
   <img src="/readme-images/unprotected-v2-shape-page.png" width="480" title="Shapes unprotected web app V2 shape page">